gvwilson/sensibleadventures/bookster/bookster.md

 "Can you take us closer?"
 Razi asked Thomas.

 The magician nodded briskly.
 "Your wish is my every desire.
-Best to hold on, though.
-The wind might be a little playful."

-"Playful" turned out to be an understatement.
+Hold on!"

 As they neared the cliff, the air being shouldered aside by the mountain made the *Presumption* dance like a scrap of cinnamon bark in a pot of boiling water.
 Thomas held them as steady as he could twenty strides away from the cliff face while they studied the tunnel mouth.
-It had been weathered smooth by centuries of southern rain, desert grit storms, and northern frost, but inside, the stairs inside could have been cut that morning.
+It had been weathered smooth by centuries of southern rain, desert grit storms, and northern frost, but the stairs inside could have been made that morning.

 A dozen freshly-cut stumps clustered around the tunnel mouth.  *It would have been hellish hard work*, Erileine thought.
 Dangling in a